 Safe and exclusive access to your cherished items

-Is the security system top notch?
+Is the security system up to standard?

 Check the terms and conditions that apply

-Self storage in Europe is a self-regulated industry, so you need to secure a full contract between you and your self storage provider.
+Self-storage in Europe is a self-regulated industry, so you need to secure a full contract between you and your self-storage provider.
 This ensures that you maintain your rights in terms of access to your goods, and there is a clear procedure in case of payment failure for your unit or other issues.

 Make sure to get your valuables insured

 Insurance is an important factor in safekeeping your items.
-It is your responsibility to make sure it is in place, either through your self storage provider or a trusted third party.
-Your self storage provider should likewise have suitable insurance that covers them in the case they are found to be liable for any sustained damage.
+It is your responsibility to make sure it is in place, either through your self-storage provider or a trusted third party.
+Your self-storage provider should likewise have suitable insurance that covers them in the case they are found to be liable for any sustained damage.

 Access the facility with ease